 It’s recommended that you reserve a blind if you want to get up close to the migrating cranes.
 In Kearney, Neb., your best bet is Rowe Sanctuary.
 You’ll spend between $20-$40 to rent one for a few hours.

-Serious bird photographers are going to want to consider guided tours that include photography blinds ($100) and overnight blinds ($250).
+Serious bird photographers are going to want to consider guided tours, which usually include photography blinds ($100) and overnight blinds ($250).

 For the casual birder

-What if I told you that you could go bird-watching without going outside?
-(I’ve done this in eastern Nebraska, actually).
-Iain Nicolson Audubon Visitor Center at the Rowe Sanctuary has that option every Wednesday evening starting at 6 p.m. during the migration season.
+Iain Nicolson Audubon Visitor Center at the Rowe Sanctuary has an indoor viewing option every Wednesday evening starting at 6 p.m. during the migration season.
 This is a great option for families since they have kid’s activities while you waited for the birds to arrive.

 The cost for evening at the Audubon Visitor Center is $10 per person and kids 4 and younger are admitted for FREE.
-The 2020 dates are: March 11, 18, 25, and April 1 and 8.
 The Rowe Sanctuary is located about 20 miles from Kearney at 44450 Elm Island Road in Gibbon.

 Where are crane viewing sites?